 Miss Universe — Nilüfer Yanya

 Each of Nilüfer Yanya's songs contain the light and shade of a summer's day.
 The sparkling guitars, the sultry saxophone, Yanya's velveteen voice.
 It's the ideal set up for a relaxed introspective few hours in the sun.

 GREY Area has taken Simz to the next level.
 With lyrics that'll have you hanging on every word, Simz covers everything from her childhood to processing trauma after a friend had been murdered.
 It's delivered over gorgeously rich beats, and when Simz declares that she's "Jay-Z on a bad day," by the album's close, you're inclined to think she's a whole lot better than that.

 Jai Paul — Leak 04-13 (Bait Ones)

 He emerged back in 2007, when he casually posted a couple of songs onto Myspace.
 After retreating back into anonymity for several years, a collection of songs reportedly written by Jai Paul were leaked onto Bandcamp.
 Six years later, he's back on his own terms.
-He rereleased the leaked songs himself in June, titling the collection Leak 04-13, and they are summer of 2013 and 2019 material.
+He rereleased the leaked songs himself in June, titling the collection , and they are summer of 2013 and 2019 material.
+Leak 04-13

 The Japanese House — Good at Falling

 likes of The 1975, with whom she shares a label, but her music should be listened to on its own terms.
-While her third album Good at Falling might have a similar sensibility to some of Matty Healy's woozier moments, it's the kind of swoon-fest that only Bain is capable of putting on.
+While her third album might have a similar sensibility to some of Matty Healy's woozier moments, it's the kind of swoon-fest that only Bain is capable of putting on.
 These songs swell with dreamy synths, and would make the perfect soundtrack for a reflective drive somewhere beautiful.
+Good at Falling

 Hot Chip — A Bath Full of Ecstasy

-A Bath Full of Ecstasy happens to be both a confounding and beautiful album title, which is also a convenient summary for the album itself.
-Arriving four years after Hot Chip's last album Why Make Sense?, Hot Chip's latest picks up from where the band left off, and takes them in a huge, poppier, dancier, more immediately beautiful direction.
+happens to be both a confounding and beautiful album title, which is also a convenient summary for the album itself.
+Arriving four years after Hot Chip's last album A Bath Full of Ecstasy , Hot Chip's latest picks up from where the band left off, and takes them in a huge, poppier, dancier, more immediately beautiful direction.
 It's one that'll no doubt be replayed all summer long.
+Why Make Sense?

 fifth album is, as Reward Rolling Stone calls it " handmade art pop," which is a pretty fitting description of the scintillating, yet very slightly unnerving songs that make up the album.
 Straight from the get go, it feels like a hypnotic journey, as the beautiful repeating melodies lock you into a trance, and will keep you there all summer long.

 Mark Ronson - Late Night Feelings

 , Ronson brings forth his so called sad bangers.
 With appearances from the likes of Camilla Cabello and Lykke Li, it not only boasts a fine roster of very talented ladies, but it also brings forth Ronson's talent to create a summertime sadness anthem, unlike any you've heard from him before.
+Late Night Feelings